SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Interpolation order.
 To this day, only ``2`` is available.

-.. py:data:: sim_length
+.. py:data:: grid_length
              number_of_cells

-  A list of floats: size of the simulation box for each dimension of the simulation.
+  A list of numbers: size of the simulation box for each dimension of the simulation.
-   * Either ``sim_length``, the simulation length in each direction in units of :math:`L_r`,
+   * Either ``grid_length``, the simulation length in each direction in units of :math:`L_r`,
    * or ``number_of_cells``, the number of cells in each direction.